eCubed/DevNotes/01-user-secrets.md

 In practice, though, we would and should NOT be developing on the same physical machine as production.
 On the dev machines, we would have those secret.json files, already sorted out per application.
 On the production machine, we will have the corresponding environment variables.

+## User Secrets in Production - No Control of Environment Variables

+What if we need to deploy our app to a server like a shared host, or to one where we do not have access to the OS to set environment variables?
+Then we will need to copy the secrets json object from secrets.json and paste it as a top-level object in appsettings.production.json.
+Now, this situation is not ideal because it is still highly possible that someone will make the mistake of checking in appsettings.production.json to source control.
+For now, let us assume that we've guarded this file not to make it to source control.
+When we republish and we get a new appsettings.production.json file, now with the secret json object, the production app will apply those to our secret configuration object we previously set up in Startup.cs.